Layover in Dublin: What to See in a Few Hours

 Long Layover in Dublin: What to See and Do

-After St. Stephen’s Green, I walked back to O’Donnell Street where I had a quick lunch at a café and waited for the bus to take me back to the airport.
+After St. Stephen’s Green, I walked back to O’Connell Street where I had a quick lunch at a café and waited for the bus to take me back to the airport.

 Overall, it was easy to catch relatively cheap and convenient transport from the airport to end up in the heart of the city.
 That’s not the case in many cities where it could take an hour to get to the city center by public transport.